 - List of laboratories

-- OSU Pasture Fertilizer Guide
+- Pasture Nutrient Management Guide

-- Pasture Management Guide
+- Pasture Management Guides (intoductory and comprehensive)

 Next, determine the type and amount of plants growing in your field, both weed and forage species.
 Determine if you are growing plants that are suited to the pasture site and intended use.
 If irrigation water is available, know what is needed to get it running efficiently.
 Check to see if you have a hard pan under the soil surface.
 Study different grazing management styles and see if they could improve forage growth and utilization.
 Take a survey of fencing needs.
 Consider educational programs that may improve your skills.